-Those who don’t want to commit to a four-year-old program can still figure out how to become a nurse in California because they can complete a one-to-two-year-long licensed practical nursing program either through a community college or vocational school.
-The California nursing program requirements deem it necessary for the program to cover a variety of subjects, including pharmacology, gerontology, and physiology.
-The nursing program requirements in California state that the program must be approved and accredited to qualify a person to take the national test and become a practical nurse.
+Those who don’t want to commit to a four-year-old program can still figure out how to become a nurse in California.
+They can complete a one-to-two-year-long licensed practical nursing program either through a community college or vocational school.
+The California nursing program requirements deem it necessary for the program to cover a variety of subjects.
+They include pharmacology, gerontology, and also physiology.
+Additionally, the nursing program must be approved and accredited to qualify a person to take the national test and become a practical nurse.

 How Do You Become a Registered Nurse in California

 How to become a nurse in California, in particular, how to become a registered nurse in California, is a bit more extensive for a registered nurse.
 There are two different ways of how to become a registered nurse in California.
 If a person already has an LPN, the process of becoming an RN isn’t as entailed.
 A person has to complete an associate’s degree program for LPN to RN and then can complete the other requirements for becoming a registered nurse in California.

 The other education requirement for RN in California is for individuals who are becoming registered nurses in California without an LPN.
 The requirements to become a registered nurse in California state that the education requirements for RN in California include a person earning an associate’s or bachelor’s degree.
 Therefore, the California nursing education requirements require a person to go to school for two to four years in order to qualify to take the NCLEX-RN.
 The California nursing board requirements state that a program must be accredited and be approved by the board.